kera13th/DSAProjects/README.md

 ![LMS Dashboard](https://drive.google.com/uc?export=download&id=18cmhYnS_Y3P7tJQBjzyBuz7rt8EAYcXj)

 This comprehensive guide provides an in-depth overview of the dashboard's functionalities and features, designed to empower library professionals and administrators with efficient tools for library management and data-driven decision-making.
+#### Data Source:

+The data utilized in this dashboard is sourced directly from the SQL database meticulously crafted for our library management system.
+Leveraging the capabilities of Power BI, this dashboard connects to the database using the Direct Query mode, ensuring that you have access to real-time, up-to-date information.

 #### Key Features: